Guide

 Take a coach: 30 sessions/week × $50 = $6,000/month gross.

-The combined effect (platform cost + no-show drag) usually nets out in favor of native Telegram for solo and small operators.
+The accountability gap between setups is the main variable for solo operators.
+Platform fees matter less than whether clients show up.
 For multi-staff salons, the SaaS earns its $30–80/mo by solving problems native doesn’t.

 Decision rubric